Concussion-Research-Project/Applied-Project-and-Minor-Dissertation/GazeTracking/README.md

 1. Download the data file at https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2
 2. Extract the file.
+2. Go into the gaze_tracking folder and create a folder called trained_models.
-2. Ensure the .dat file is in the root folder of the python application
+3. Move the .dat file into the trained_models folder.
-3. Open the Terminal and type:
+4. Navigate back to the GazeTracking folder, open the Terminal and type:
-4. $ python3 gaze-tracking.py
+5. python3 gaze-tracking.py